marijnh/Eloquent-JavaScript/11_async.md

 {{figure {url: "img/chapter_picture_11.jpg", alt: "Illustration showing two crows on a tree branch", chapter: framed}}}

 The central part of a computer, the part that carries out the individual steps that make up our programs, is called the _((processor))_.
 The programs we have seen so far will keep the processor busy until they have finished their work.
-The speed at which something like a loop that manipulates numbers can be executed depends pretty much entirely on the speed of the computor's processor and memory.
+The speed at which something like a loop that manipulates numbers can be executed depends pretty much entirely on the speed of the computer's processor and memory.

 {{index [memory, speed], [network, speed]}}